Kentucky's run in AP women's poll ends; UConn stays on top

-NEW YORK (AP) — Kentucky’s run in The Associated Press women’s basketball poll has come to an end while UConn remains No. 1.
+NEW YORK (AP) — Kentucky’s run in The Associated Press women’s basketball poll has come to an end.

 The Wildcats fell out of the Top 25 on Monday, ending a streak of 132 consecutive weeks in the poll.
-It was the fifth longest active streak and eighth overall.
-Kentucky split a pair of games this week, edging Missouri before losing to Texas A&M.
+It was the fifth longest active streak and eighth longest overall.
+Kentucky split a pair of games last week, edging Missouri before losing to Texas A&M. Kentucky’s streak started Feb.
+1, 2010, and the Wildcats reached as high as fifth in the rankings.

-The Huskies have the longest current run, being ranked for 441 straight weeks — behind only Tennessee’s record 565 consecutive polls.
-UConn can break its own NCAA record 90-game winning streak this week.
-The team faces No. 20 South Florida on Tuesday to tie the mark, and a win at SMU on Saturday would break the record.
+The Huskies have the longest current run, being ranked for 441 straight weeks.
+That trails only Tennessee’s all-time record of 565 consecutive appearances in the poll.

 Most Read Stories

-Note: This story has been corrected to show that Florida State, not Florida, is No. 7.